 How do I clean my sensor?

 Use the Giotto Rocket Blaster air blower (one with the 7.5" nozzle) first.
 That usually gets the dust off the sensor.
-If that doesn’t work, use the Visible Dust brush.
-Make sure you buy the right brush for your camera's sensor.
+If that doesn’t work, consider sending the camera to a professional.

 The self-cleaning sensors hold dust off the sensor with technology.
 There’s still dust in the chamber.
 Blow the chamber out with the Giotto blower periodically to get that dust out of the chamber.